 - Petitions, which must be the original document, should be posted or hand delivered in a sealed envelope addressed to the Mayor.
 Copies will not be accepted.

 - Made by electors of the district and contain the name, address and signature of each elector.

 - State the request on each page of the petition.

 - Contain a summary of the reasons for the request, and

 - State the name and address of the person to whom notice to the petitioners can be given.

 Getting a petition presented

-A petition can only be presented to Council by a Councillor or the Chief Executive Officer.
-In the Order of Business on the Agenda, the Councillor or the Chief Executive Officer presenting the petition will read out the name and address of the initiator of the petition, a summary of the reasons for the petition along with the number of signatures contained within the petition.
+A petition can be lodged with a City Councillor or to the Chief Executive Officer.
+At the Council Meeting at the appropriate part of the meeting, the Mayor will read out the name and address of the initiator of the petition, a summary of the reasons for the petition along with the number of elector signatures contained within the petition.

-At the time of presentation, no discussion on the subject matter of a petition takes place, although a Councillor may move one of the following motions:
+At the time of presentation, no discussion on the subject matter of a petition takes place.
+Council have the following options when making a decision on a petition: